bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ```

 #### Step 7 - Install bfconvert
-Install the latest version of bfconvert:
+Download and install the latest version of bfconvert.
+First create and go to the usr directory, then download and extract bftools.

 ```
 mkdir -p ~/usr && cd ~/usr